joshgebara/leetcode/README.md

     (SELECT DISTINCT Salary
      FROM Employee
      ORDER BY Salary DESC
+     LIMIT 1
-     LIMIT 1 OFFSET 1) AS SecondHighestSalary;
+     OFFSET 1) AS SecondHighestSalary
 ```

 ## 1142.
 User Activity for the Past 30 Days II